Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Introduction

-We conduct extensive experiments to evaluate our model on seven real-world datasets. \modelname{} achieves the overall best improvements on both pre-training and new domains.
-The main contributions are concluded as follows: (1) We propose a novel unified pre-trained language model enhanced sequential recommendation, which thoroughly transfers the next item prediction task to a text generation task for recommendations in multiple domains.
-(2) To bridge the gap between behavioral and textual information, we conduct in-depth explorations on the behavior-text adaptations (successes hide in details), better activating PLM in behavior modeling and next item generation.
-(3) Extensive experiments on seven datasets have confirmed the effectiveness of our \modelname{} on both fine-tuning and zero-shot settings.
-Comprehensive model explorations and analyses on the gap between behavioral and textual information also bring in valuable insights to facilitate future researches.
+\begin{itemize} \item We propose a novel unified pre-trained language model enhanced sequential recommendation, which thoroughly transfers the next item prediction task to a text generation task for recommendations in multiple domains. \item To bridge the gap between behavioral and textual information, we conduct in-depth explorations on the behavior-text adaptations (successes hidden in details), better activating PLM in behavior modeling and text generation of the next item. \item Extensive experiments on seven datasets have confirmed the effectiveness of our \modelname{} on both fine-tuning and zero-shot settings.
+Comprehensive model explorations and analyses on the gap between behavioral and textual information also bring in valuable insights to facilitate future research. \end{itemize}